kit-ifv/connection-scan/README.md

 3. Connections are not allowed to arrive before they depart.
 Due to this, travelling back in time is not possible.

 [SimpleTransitExampleTest](https://github.com/mobitopp/connection-scan/blob/master/src/integration-test/java/edu/kit/ifv/mobitopp/publictransport/example/SimpleTransitExampleTest.java) shows how the connection scan can be used.
+Route search requests can be made from single stops to single stops or from many to many stops.
+In case the request is from many to many, the access and egress paths have to be provided.
+Those paths will be considered during route search to find the earliest arrival at the target.